-- The Financial Conduct Authority (FCA) has confirmed a range of targeted temporary measures designed as a stop-gap to quickly support users of certain consumer credit products who are facing a financial impact because of the exceptional circumstances arising from coronavirus. - Consumers who need additional financial support because of coronavirus with an existing arranged overdraft will be able to request from their provider that up to £500, on their main personal current account, is provided at 0% for up to three months. - Customers facing financial challenges due to coronavirus would be able to ask for a three-month payment freeze or to pay a nominal payment on credit cards, store cards and catalogue credit. - Customers with personal loans who face difficulties with their finances as a result of coronavirus would also be able to ask for a three-month freeze if needed. - Further details included in the separate Regulatory support for individuals with consumer credit document.
+- If you need additional financial support because of coronavirus with an existing arranged overdraft, you will be able to request from your provider that up to £500, on your main personal current account, is provided at 0% for up to three months. - You can ask for a three-month payment freeze or to pay a nominal payment on credit cards, store cards and catalogue credit. - If you have a personal loan, you can ask for a three-month freeze if needed. - Further details included in the separate Regulatory support for individuals with consumer credit document.